-Using different translations is one of the tools of effective Bible study.
-And there are legitimate reasons for keeping the King James Version.
+Using different translations is one tool of effective Bible study.
+There are good reasons for consulting the highly accurate though archaic King James Version.

-The 400th anniversary of the King James Version (KJV) occurred in 2011.
-And it’s still a very popular English version of the Bible today: “62 percent of American adults own a King James Version Bible and 82 percent of those who read the Bible at least once a month own a KJV” (Christian Post).
+Although it is more than 400 years old, the King James Version (KJV) is still a very popular English version of the Bible today: “62 percent of American adults own a King James Version Bible and 82 percent of those who read the Bible at least once a month own a KJV” (Christian Post).

 But this popularity is decreasing among society’s younger generations.
 As a Church of Christ minister in Delaware said, “We have a few KJV people, but I try to encourage the NIV for public reading unless the person is highly proficient at reading the KJV.
 It’s just too hard for the younger generation to follow” (The Christian Chronicle).